-How is the collaboration around concrete circular economic projects going to work?
-How do the involved actors talk?
+How does collaboration on circular economy projects work in practice?
+How do the actors involved talk?
 How are decisions made?
-Do the actors agree or disagree with each other?
-How does this interaction lead to concrete actions such as plans, infrastructure and manufacturing?
-These are some of the questions that hopefully will be answered in this research project.
+Do the actors disagree with each other?
+How does this collaboration lead to concrete actions?
+These are some of the questions that this research project is trying to answer.

-Public, private and non-profit actors in the food system have noted system-level sustainability shortages in terms of poor resource utilization.
-The term "circular economy" has been used to describe the intended solution and has quickly become a popular term for changed production and consumption patterns.
+Actors at different levels in the food system have drawn attention to sustainability deficiencies at the systems level in the form of poor resource utilisation.
+The term "circular economy" has come to be used to describe the intended solution and has quickly become a popular term for changing production and consumption patterns.

-Circular economy is rooted in a criticism of established principles of production and consumption, which are believed to lead to poor resource utilization, overuse of resources and waste issues.
-As the concept involves a series of working methods that may mean different things for different social actors, and challenge established and dominant working methods and traditional relationships between supplier and customer, the realization of circular economics within the food system places great demands on interaction and communication.
+Since the concept can mean different things for different societal actors, and also challenges established and dominant working methods and traditional relationships between suppliers and customers, the realisation of circular economy in the food system places great demands on collaboration and communication.

 The project studies how the ambiguous and both challenging and hopeful concept of "circular economy" is used linguistically.
 In addition, experienced practitioners who have worked with circular economy will gather to examine experiences of good and less good forms of collaboration and communication methods, and elaborate suggestions for how to collaborate in the future.